 If axillary lymph nodes are removed during surgery, you may also have some numbness and a burning feeling under and behind your arm.
-There’s also some risk of lymphedema.
+There’s also risk of lymphedema.

-Lymphedema is a condition where fluid collects in the arm (or other area such as the hand, fingers, chest or back), causing it to swell.
-Today, lymphedema is not common.
-If it does occur, it usually develops within 3 years of breast surgery .
+Lymphedema is a condition where fluid collects in the arm and/or hand, causing it to swell.
+Today, lymphedema isn’t common.
+If it does occur, it usually develops within 3 years of having axillary lymph nodes removed .

 Learn about the management of surgery-related pain.

-Women may choose lumpectomy over mastectomy to keep their breast and have it look (as much as possible) like it did before surgery.
+Women may choose a lumpectomy over a mastectomy to keep their breast and have it look (as much as possible) like it did before surgery.

-However, lumpectomy may change the look of the breast.
+However, a lumpectomy may change the look of the breast.
 Because some tissue is removed, the breast may be smaller and firmer.
-There will be a scar and some numbness.
+There will be some numbness and a scar.
 Ask your health care provider about products that may help reduce the appearance of the scar.

-Radiation therapy (usually given after lumpectomy) can also affect the look of the breast.
+Radiation therapy (usually given after a lumpectomy) can also affect the look of the breast.
 It may:

 When mastectomy may be a better option

-Sometimes, things like the location and size of the tumor can make it unlikely a woman will be happy with the look of her breast after lumpectomy.
-In these cases, mastectomy (with or without breast reconstruction) may be the better option.
+Sometimes, things like the location and size of the tumor can make it unlikely a woman will be happy with the look of her breast after a lumpectomy.
+In these cases, a mastectomy (with or without breast reconstruction) may be the better option.

 Breast reconstruction after lumpectomy

 While not common, a woman may wish to have breast reconstruction (either at the time of the lumpectomy or later) to maintain a more natural appearance of the breast, or to match the size and shape of the other breast.